FOREX-Yen gains as some BoJ policymakers fret about QE costs

 LONDON, Nov 25 (Reuters) - The yen rose on Tuesday after Bank of Japan minutes showed the hurdle to further quantitative easing was high and as the dollar struggled to make much headway before a second reading of U.S. growth data.

-In the European session, some of the attention was on the Australian dollar, which fell to a four-year low of $0.8523 after the Reserve Bank of Australia’s Deputy Governor Philip Lowe said the currency was overvalued.

-It shed 1 percent against the yen with the latter supported by minutes of the last BOJ meeting that showed board members expressing concern that expanding the central bank’s quantitative easing could increase the risk that it will be seen as financing the government deficit.
+Minutes of the last BOJ meeting showed board members expressing concern that expanding the central bank’s quantitative easing could increase the risk that it will be seen as financing the government deficit.

-Separately, Governor Haruhiko Kuroda said in a speech that while recent yen falls are positive for exporters, they hurt, households, small firms and non-manufacturers through increases in import costs.
+Separately in a speech, Governor Haruhiko Kuroda said that while recent yen falls are positive for exporters, it hurts households as well as small firms and non-manufacturers through increases in import costs.

 But the speed of yen depreciation has prompted Japanese officials to voice concern.
 Japan’s finance minister on Friday described the fall as “too rapid”, which caused it to bounce briefly.